margulans/personal-crm/replit.md

 ## Overview

-A single-user personal CRM (Customer Relationship Management) web application designed to help manage and prioritize personal and professional contacts.
+A **multi-user collaborative CRM** (Customer Relationship Management) web application designed to help teams manage and prioritize personal and professional contacts.
 The system tracks relationships through a sophisticated scoring mechanism that evaluates contacts based on their contribution and potential, assigns attention levels, and provides a "heat index" to identify which relationships need nurturing.

 **Key Features:**
+- **Team collaboration** with invite codes for joining teams
+- **Replit Auth** for secure authentication (Google, GitHub, email)
 - Contact management with role-based categorization
 - Contribution scoring (0-9 scale: Financial, Network, Trust) and Potential scoring (0-15 scale), classified A-D
 - **Automatic importance calculation** from Value Category (sum of class points: A=4, B=3, C=2, D=1)